benphelps/homepage-docs/docs/configs/services.md

 To use a local icon, first create a Docker mount to `/app/public/icons` and then reference your icon as `/icons/myicon.png`.
 You will need to restart the container when adding new icons.

+!!! warning

-_Note: Material Design Icons for **brands** were deprecated and may be removed in the future.
-Using Simple Icons for brand icons will prevent any issues if / when the Material Design Icons are removed._
+      Material Design Icons for **brands** were deprecated and may be removed in the future.
+Using Simple Icons for brand icons will prevent any issues if / when the Material Design Icons are removed.

 ```yaml
 - Group A: